🌐 Web Reader — Learn the Buddha’s teachings in their earliest recorded form, with parallel Pāli and English texts.

 Status

-These volumes of the Pāli Canon are currently being actively translated and unified to English, one discourse at a time.
+These volumes of the Pāli Canon are currently being actively translated and unified with contextual tooltips, one discourse at a time.
 Completed translations available for reading and study:

 Studying With The Words of The Buddha